MhtChawla/react-native-basekit/README.md

         )
     }
 ```

-    also live camera may/may not work on ios simulator, you'll need a real testing device for that.
+    Also live camera may/may not work on ios simulator, you'll need a real testing device for that.

 ```sh
     <--for image picker from phone gallery-->